eoinkelly/rails-relationship-examples/GUIDE.md

 However we aren't always working with a domain that we understand or with a team where everybody understands the business domain.
 This document will discuss entities _A_ and _B_ so we have to rely solely on what's in the diagram rather than expertise we already have on the domain.

-### Problem: It's easy to forget to specify deletion behaviour
+### The 4 deletion behaviours

-Database design tools and diagrams often don't specify what should happen when a record on each side of the relationship is deleted but we still need to choose a deletion behaviour as part of our design process.
+Database design tools and diagrams usually don't specify what should happen when a record on each side of the relationship is deleted but we still need to choose a deletion behaviour as part of our design process.

-There are generally four deletion behaviours we choose from:
+There are four deletion behaviours we choose from:

-1. Take No Action
+1. Refuse to delete the record and raise an exception (common)
-1. Nullify the referencing column
+1. Nullify the referencing column (common).
+1. Take No Action (common if any side of the relationship can have 0 items i.e. `0..`).
+    * We need to be careful with this one to ensure we don't leave a DB column with a reference to an ID in another table which no longer exists!
-1. Automatically delete all referencing rows when a row is deleted (Cascade delete)
+1. Automatically delete all referencing rows when a row is deleted, also known as a _Cascade delete_ (uncommon)
-1. Raise an error

 ### Problem: Cardinality vs multiplicity